 Some practical advice to keep the simplicity and clarity of your presentation:

-- do not use more than 3 colours in the infographic, one for the charts and the context maps, a second one for the conclusion
+- use less than 3 colours in the infographic, one for the charts and the context maps, a second one for the conclusion

 - do not use more than 5 colour shades in your maps

-- do not use more than 5 sections in your infographic, otherwise, it may become difficult to read and ignored by the readers
+- avoid using more than 5 sections in your infographic, otherwise, it may become difficult to read and ignored by the readers

 Where to use an infographic